whoamiii302-arch/N-Guard/README.md

 ## ⚠️ Disclaimer

-**CyberGuard Pro** is provided for educational and defensive purposes only.
+**N-Guard v1.0 Pro** is provided for educational and defensive purposes only.
 The authors are not responsible for any misuse or damage caused by this tool.
 Always ensure you have proper authorization before monitoring or scanning systems you do not own.

 ---